2015 U.S. News & World Reports Ranks Emporia State University 11th in the nation and BEST in Kansas among Online Graduate Education Programs

 |EA||998||District Practicum II: Spring||3||Offered Spring Only|

-Gaining admission to a graduate program in our department must be initiated by you through contact with the Graduate School, Campus Box 03, Emporia State University, 1 Kellogg Drive, Emporia, KS 66801-5414 (620-341-5403), or by applying online at www.emporia.edu/grad/admissions/.
+Gaining admission to a graduate program in our department must be initiated by you through contact with the Graduate School, Campus Box 03, Emporia State University, 1 Kellogg Drive, Emporia, Kansas 66801-5414, (620) 341-5403; or by applying online at www.emporia.edu/grad/admissions/.

-Students must follow the graduate degree procedures of the Department of School Leadership / Midle and Secondary Teacher Education and the Graduate School at Emporia State University.
+Students must follow the graduate degree procedures of the Department of School Leadership/Middle and Secondary Teacher Education and the Graduate School at Emporia State University.
 The criteria for unconditional admission include the following:

-Satisfactory completion of admission requirements, all course work, and a comprehensive examination (completed in one of the final two semesters) are required to be eligibile for graduation.
-Upon satisfactory completion of six credit hours and successful completion of all specified admission items, students will be admitted to candidacy.
-Candidacy is the formal approval for pursuit of a graduate degree.
+Satisfactory completion of admission requirements, all course work, and a comprehensive examination (completed in one of the final two semesters) are required to be eligible for graduation.
 Students shall continuously demonstrate personal characteristics appropriate to the profession and maintain a 3.0 GPA or better throughout the program.
+Failure to do so can result in instatement of probationary status or dismissal from the program.

-Transfer Credit (up to nine credit hours authorized): Any courses that are transferred in to fulfill degree requirements at ESU must be applicable toward a degree at the university from which they are taken.
-That university must be fully accredited.
-Workshops do not count.
-Before making any determination concerning transfer credits, ESU requires a transcript explanation, normally found on the back of the official transcripts.
-All courses counted towards the degree must be completed with a 7 year period.
-University policy prohibits the transfer of courses where a grade of 'C' or lower was obtained.
-For full rules and restrictions regarding transfer credit visit: http://www.emporia.edu/regist/com/policy.html
+Before making any determination concerning transfer credits, ESU requires a transcript explanation, normally found on the back of official transcripts.
+All courses counted towards the degree must be completed within a 7 year period.
+University policy prohibits the transfer of courses where a grade of C or lower was obtained.
+For full rules and restrictions regarding transfer credit visit http://www.emporia.edu/regist/com/policy.html.